-Here I’m sharing with you 7 ways to attract clients to your home organizing business.
-You have this gift and skill of keeping your life and family organized, wouldn’t it be nice if people would hire you to organize their homes?
-But maybe you are asking yourself how can I find enough customers to stay in business?
+If you’re reading this, you likely have the gift and skill of keeping your life and family organized.
+Wouldn’t it be nice if people would hire you to organize their homes?
+But where can you find these people?
+And how can you find enough clients to be able to stay in business?

-This is a list of how to find clients for home organizing business
+This is a list of how to find clients for your professional organizing business include:

 - Appear in Google searches

 - Leverage online referrals sites